dotnet/docs-maui/docs/windows/setup.md

 ## Target Windows

-In Visual Studio, set the **Debug Target** to **Framework (...)** > **net6.0-windows10.0.19041**:
+In Visual Studio, set the **Debug Target** to **Framework (...)** > **net6.0-windows**.
+There is a version number in the item entry, which may or may not match the following screenshot:

 :::image type="content" source="media/setup/vs-target-windows.png" alt-text="Visual Studio debug target set to Windows for .NET MAUI app.":::

 ## Start Menu entry

-The desktop framework used for a MAUI .NET Windows app is [WinUI 3](/windows/apps/winui/winui3/).
+The desktop framework used for a .NET MAUI Windows app is [WinUI 3](/windows/apps/winui/winui3/).
 When you run and debug in Visual Studio, the app is installed and registered with Windows.
 You'll see an entry in the start menu for the app.
 This is different from other Windows UI frameworks, which typically don't install the app.

 The Windows app deployment settings are configured in the project file and the _Platforms\\Windows\\Package.appxmanifest_ file: